Rye Brook NY Infograph

 Thinking of living in Rye Brook, NY?

-Are you thinking of living in Rye Brook, NY?
-Rye Brook is a beautiful suburb of New York City in Westchester County with a population of approximately 9,487.
 Like most NYC suburbs, the majority of households in Rye Brook consist of families and approximately 22.1% of the population are children under 18 years old.

-Rye Brook has a median income of $141,652.
-Just over half of the married households in Rye Brook are dual-income households while 25.6% of married households have either a stay-at-home mom or stay-at-home dad.
 Below you will find useful information if you are thinking of living in Rye Brook, NY.
 The information presented in this article is based on data from the US Census American Community Survey.

 Rye Brook, NY Infographics

-Rye Brook NY Infograph
+Rye Brook NY Infographic

 What is the population of Rye Brook, NY?